feziodoshi/dnn_contour_integration/README.md

 ```

 To generate new training and psychophysics stimuli, follow these steps:
-Step1: Open the **training_psychophysics_config.py file** and update the parameters and folder locations for the training and psychophysics datasets as needed.
+**Step 1:** Open the **training_psychophysics_config.py file** and update the parameters and folder locations for the training and psychophysics datasets as needed.
-Step2: Run the **generate_training_psychophysics.ipynb notebook**.
+**Step 2:** Run the **generate_training_psychophysics.ipynb notebook**.
 This notebook uses the updated parameters from training_psychophysics_config.py to generate new training and psychophysics stimuli.
 ```bash
 jupyter notebook generate_training_psychophysics.ipynb
 ```